Ferdilii/motorized_macro_rail_int_fix/README.md

 of your chosen motor and voltage regulators.
 * [Camera remote shutter release](https://www.digikey.com/en/products/detail/same-sky-formerly-cui-devices/MJ-2508/281259) ($1).
 I went with
 a 2.5mm jack for this but since it's the not the camera side, your options are flexible.
-Most cameras support a switch-style shutter release.
+Many cameras support a simple electronic shutter release.
 If yours doesn't, you can probably improvise something or go with the manual shutter release option the firmware provides (more on that later).